alexkartun/SNLI-Model/README.md

 ## Dependencies
 This code is written in python 3.7.
 Dependencies include:
 * Numpy
-* Pytorch For 3.7 - Windows
+* Pytorch For 3.7 - Windows 64 bit
 * NLTK
 #### This will install all dependencies in pip environment:
 ```bash